fraenkel-lab/OmicsIntegrator/README.md

 line.
 If the run completes successfully, several files will be created.
 These files can be imported into Cytoscape v.3.0 to view the results of the run.
-These files will be named first with the outputlabel that you provided (or "result" by default), and then with a phrase identifying which file type it is.
+These files will be named first with the outputlabel that you provided (or `result` by default), and then with a phrase identifying which file type it is.

 ### forest output